oroinc/documentation/user_guide/channel_guide.rst

 |S05|

-Choose an Entity and click :kbd:`Add` button.
+Choose an Entity and click :guilabel:`Add` button.
 The entity will be Added to the list.
 You can also delete entities from the list.
 Click |IcDelete| to do so.
 This will remove the Entity from this Channel's list (not from the System).

 .. _user-guide-channel-guide-save-the-channel-in-the-system: